Displee/rs-cache-library/README.md

 - Adding and removing files in an archive.
 - More to come...

 ######Note: it's only possible to add an index after the last index of a cache.
-The id of the new index will be the id of the last index increased by 1.
+The id of the new index will be the id of the last index increased by one.

 ##How to use